- cyproterone acetate

 Concomitant administration of strong CYP3A4 inhibitors can increase plasma concentrations of the oestrogen or the progestin or both.
 Etoricoxib does of 60 to 120 mg/day have been shown to increase plasma concentrations of the ethinylestradiol 1.4 to 1.6 – fold, respectively when taken concomitantly with a combined hormonal contraceptive containing 0.035mg ethinylestradiol.

-Effects on other drugs
+Effects of estrogen/progestogen combinations on other medicinal products

 Oral contraceptives and estrogen/progestogen combinations like Co-cyprindiol may affect the metabolism of certain other drugs.
 Accordingly, plasma and tissue concentrations may either increase (e.g. cyclosporin) or decrease (e.g. lamotrigine).